Types Of Branding Strategies: Key Highlights

 A variety of industries and businesses use service branding, including:

-Auto insurance company Geico uses service branding to emphasize their brand promise of “15 minutes or less can save you 15% or more on car insurance.”
+For instance, auto insurance company Geico uses service branding to emphasize its brand promise of “15 minutes or less can save you 15% or more on car insurance.”

 The company’s gecko mascot has captured hearts and provoked laughter around the country since the brand introduced him in 1999.